 Civilization VI is here.
-The whole of human history, its nations and leaders arrive.
-But who are they, and what can they do?
-We’ve gathered them all here, including those released as post-launch DLC, along with their vital stats and trailers.
+The whole of human history, its nations and leaders, arrive.
+But who are they and what can they do?
+We’ve gathered them all here so you can decide just who you’ll play in your next effort to achieve absolute world domination.

 Civilization VI made our list of the best strategy games on PC.